 No more than one course at the 1000-level can be counted toward the major.
 In order to enroll in one of the 4000-level courses, students must have taken at least four courses in Philosophy.

-The major requires a minimum of 30 points in philosophy chosen from courses prefixed with C, G, V, or W, including:
+The major requires a minimum of 30 points in philosophy chosen from courses prefixed with UN or GU: